-A Mentoring Committee will be developed from an interdisciplinary assemblage of UIC faculty with a demonstrated commitment to mentoring.
-These mentors will provide curricular, methodological, scientific, and career guidance for the scholar, enhancing interdisciplinary support.
-Scholars will meet with their mentoring team to review the Scholar's experience and interests to develop a detailed individualized research career development plan, the CCTS KL2 Scholars Program Plan.
-Once finalized, the plan will serve as a guide through the CCTS KL2 Scholars Program experience.
-One element of this individualized plan is to ensure that the scholar will have the skills and knowledge required to succeed in a career in clinical and translational research (as defined by the MS in Clinical and Translational Science) that recognizes their existing knowledge, skill level, and research interests.
+An interdisciplinary Mentoring Committee will be developed for each Fellow and will include UIC faculty with a demonstrated commitment to mentoring.
+These mentors will provide curricular, methodological, scientific, and career guidance for the scholar.
+In consultation with the Mentoring Committee, scholars will develop a detailed individual career development plan.
+The plan, which will be reviewed regularly, will serve as a guide to ensure that the scholar will have the skills and knowledge required to succeed in a career in clinical and translational research.

-The second component of the CCTS KL2 Scholars Program Plan is mentored research.
-Research experiences may be gained in a range of settings, depending on whether the research is clinical, or community-based.
-The program plan will specify the research questions, study approach, the expected outcomes of the research (e.g., publications, preliminary data, etc.), and timeline.
+All scholars will engage in mentored research, and applicants must propose a specific research plan.
+Research experiences may be gained in a range of settings, depending on whether the research is clinical or community-based.
+The program plan must specify the research questions, study approach, the expected outcomes of the research (e.g., publications, preliminary data, etc.), and timeline.
 The research plan should follow the NIH guidelines for a K award or R21 (i.e., 6 page limit plus specific aims page).

-The third component of the CCTS KL2 Scholars Program Plan is to develop a thorough understanding of the detailed approach required to secure external funding.
-For the KL2, that could include an application for a K award, (e.g., K08 or K23), R03, R21, R01, or participation on a Center or Program Project grant.
-Ideally, by the end of one year, Scholars will generate and submit a research proposal to NIH or other peer-reviewed funding source.
+Scholars will be assisted in gaining all of the skills needed to secure external funding and are expected to make progress towards an application for extramural funding such as a K award, (e.g., K08 or K23), R03, R21, R01, or participation on a Center or Program Project grant.
+Ideally, by the end of one year, Scholars will generate and submit a research proposal to NIH or another competitive extramural funding agency.